Standing and sessional orders

 Standing Order 55(2) is suspended and the following to apply:

-Question time will last until five oral questions and related supplementary questions have been answered, up to five ministers’ statements have been made and up to ten constituency questions have been asked and where a question is ruled out of order it is, for the purposes of this sessional order, deemed to have been answered.
+Question time will last until five oral questions and related supplementary questions have been answered and up to five ministers’ statements have been made and where a question is ruled out of order it is, for the purposes of this sessional order, deemed to have been answered.

 11 Content of answers